15 Money Making ideas for the Outdoor Entrepreneur

 If you love the outdoors, then the thought of sitting behind a desk in an office probably doesn’t sound appealing.
 Still, you have to make money, right?
 After all, living in outdoorsy places or enjoying especially outdoorsy pastimes doesn’t always come cheap.
 So why not work outdoors?
-To get the creative juices — and money — flowing, we’ve come up with 15 bankable ideas for the outdoor entrepreneur.
+To get the creative juices — and money — flowing, we’ve come up with 20 bankable outdoor business ideas.
+Outdoor businesses are perfect for individuals who enjoy spending time outside a traditional office environment.
+There are many exciting rewards to having your own business and enjoying the great outdoors.
+Read on to learn about 20 great outdoor business ideas for entrepreneurs.

 Organize a Children’s Summer Camp